DamienPup/TwitchChat-To-Do-List/README.md

    - Set the redirect URL to `http://localhost:5000/auth`
    - Set the type to `Chat Bot`
 2. Paste the app's `Client ID` into `CLIENT_ID.txt`.
-3. Run `generate_token.py` to genereate an OAUTH token.
+3. Run `generate_token.py` to genereate an oauth token.
 (See below for manual token generation instuctions)
    - You will need Python install for this step.
 While this file was written with 3.12, older versions may work.
 5. Open `auth.js`.
 Fill out the target channel and bot username.
 Don't touch the `OAUTH_TOKEN`.
 6. Add a `Browser Source` to OBS or Streamlabs (or whatever your using), check `Local File` and select `index.html`.

-### Manually generating an OAUTH token
+### Manually generating an oauth token

 1. Copy this URL:
 ```